CalPlug/Heathkit_ET-3400/README.md

 Use the debubber in use with the following execution switches (for MAME located in C:\EMULATORS\MAME\) C:\EMULATORS\MAME\mame64.exe -window -debug to allow the debugger to be used (to see the memory locations and use the cassette interface)

-Please see the manual excerpt here:  https://archive.org/details/HeathkitManualForTheEt-3400MicroprocessorTrainer and here: http://www.classiccmp.org/dunfield/heath/index.htm, and details: http://gc.org/et-3400/
+Please see the manual excerpt here:  https://archive.org/details/HeathkitManualForTheEt-3400MicroprocessorTrainer and here: http://www.classiccmp.org/dunfield/heath/index.htm, and details on the ET-3400 main board: http://gc.org/et-3400/

-Details for the ETA-3400 I/O Accessory: http://www.andysarcade.net/personal/tech/ETA-3400.htm
+Details for the ETA-3400 I/O Accessory: http://www.andysarcade.net/personal/tech/ETA-3400.htm and http://www.vintagecomputer.net/browse_thread.cfm?id=553

 The kit had the following features: